 The John Wayne Airport Improvement Program is one of Orange County’s largest-ever public works programs.
 Aimed at accommodating more than 10 million annual passengers, the Thomas F. Riley Terminal was improved in order to meet the growing needs of the traveling public.

-Architecturally, Terminal C will draw heavily from the features that make the existing Riley Terminal distinctive .
-Barrel-vaulted ceilings, clear views throughout the Terminal from landside to airside, use of natural stone and a soft, neutral color palette will create an open inviting and high-quality environment for airport users.
+Architecturally, Terminal C draws heavily on the features that make the existing Riley Terminal distinctive: Barrel-vaulted ceilings, clear views throughout the Terminal from landside to airside, use of natural stone and a soft, neutral color palette creates an open inviting and high-quality environment for airport users.
 Included in the contract for Terminal C are interior renovations of the existing Terminals A and B to help ensure a seamless experience throughout the entire Terminal complex.